shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 - **Already hybrid by design:** Uses Azure-native services (ADF, ADLS Gen2, Key Vault, Entra ID) alongside open-source tools (dbt Core, Iceberg, ClickHouse)
 - **Lakehouse medallion pattern:** Bronze → Silver → Gold with dbt as the transformation engine
 - **Semantic Configuration Layer (UDAL):** Critical for multi-tenancy – this is where per-client metadata, taxonomies, and abstraction live
-- **Agentic Intelligence Layer de-scoped for MVP:** AI features are envisioned but not v1 priority – this is our opportunity to tell the Fabric AI story
+- **Agentic Intelligence Layer de-scoped for MVP:** AI features are envisioned but not v1 priority
 - **Config UI in Layer 6:** Confirms the need for a self-service admin portal for tenant onboarding
 - **No explicit multi-tenancy boundary** shown – the architecture is application-level; tenant isolation must be designed into every layer